May 2018 – August 2019

 Discussions with experts and key stakeholders highlighted that despite a number of existing studies and databases, there is little information about the effects of climate change on the Burkinabe economy and its sub-sectors.
 Similarly, there are several databases and studies characterizing and modelling the availability and quality of water resources, but there is no explicit overview or knowledge of the potential effects of climate change on national water resources.

-For this reason, the two in-depth vulnerability studies focus on both the analysis of current (and past) vulnerability and future vulnerability to climate change of Burkina Faso’s water resources and economic sector.
+For this reason, the three in-depth vulnerability studies focus on both the analysis of current (and past) vulnerability and future vulnerability to climate change of Burkina Faso’s water resources, economic and agricultural production sector.
 They aim to: (i) identify risks/hazards and exposure levels of system components; (ii) identify relevant adaptation options; (iii) use the results to

 inform Burkina Faso’s NAP process; (iv) integrate adaptation into the country’s development plans.
-Vulnerability studies are conducted by Climate Analytics researchers, specialized in climate impact modelling, in conjunction with a group of government and scientific actors with varied and complementary expertise, mainly in the water and economic sectors.
+Vulnerability studies are conducted by Climate Analytics researchers, specialized in climate impact modelling, in conjunction with a group of government and scientific actors with varied and complementary expertise, mainly in the water, economic and agricultural sectors.

 - Approach used for studies

 One of the most important aspects of the approach of component 2 is the strong involvement of the national scientific community in the development of the methodology and the identification of the most appropriate databases and sources for these studies.
 Similarly, component 2 also aims to strengthen collaboration and exchanges between scientific actors, state actors, the civil society and the private sector on scientific issues related to climate change adaptation.
 The approach for conducting vulnerability studies aims to contribute to the strengthening of the scientific capacities of various national stakeholders, to enable regular updates of the NAPs and to develop scientific knowledge as a basis for long-term adaptation planning.